Coulter counter: Direct current and alternating current

 The Coulter counter as invented by Wallace Coulter applies a direct current (DC) in order to count particles (cells), and produces electrical pulses of amplitude dependent on the size of cells.
-The cells can be modeled as electrical insulators surrounded by a conductive liquid which block a portion of the electrical path thus increasing the measured resistance momentarily.
+The cells can be modelled as electrical insulators surrounded by a conductive liquid which block a portion of the electrical path thus increasing the measured resistance momentarily.
 This is the most common measuring system using the Coulter principle.

-Subsequent inventions were able to extend the information obtained by using alternating current (AC) in order to probe the complex electrical impedance of the cells rather than just their size.
-The cell may then be approximately modeled as an insulating cell membrane surrounding the cell's cytoplasm, which is conductive.
+Subsequent developments were able to extend the information obtained by using alternating current (AC) in order to probe the complex electrical impedance of the cells rather their simply counting their number.
+The cell may then be approximately modelled as an insulating cell membrane surrounding the cell's cytoplasm, which is conductive.
 The thinness of the cell membrane creates an electrical capacitance between the cytoplasm and the electrolyte surrounding the cell.
-The electrical impedance may then be measured at one or another AC frequency.
+The electrical impedance may then be measured at different AC frequencies.
 At low frequencies (well below 1 MHz) the impedance is similar to the DC resistance.
-However, higher frequencies in the MHz range, probe the thickness of the cell membrane (which determines its capacitance).
-At much higher frequencies (well above 10 MHz) however, the impedance of the membrane capacitance drops to the point where the larger contribution to the measured impedance is from the cytoplasm itself (the membrane is essentially "shorted out").
-Using different frequencies the apparatus thus becomes much more than a counter of cells, also being sensitive to the internal structure and composition of the cells.
+However, higher frequencies in the MHz range can be used to probe the thickness of the cell membrane (which determines its capacitance).
+At much higher frequencies (well above 10 MHz) the impedance of the membrane capacitance drops to the point where the larger contribution to the measured impedance is from the cytoplasm itself (the membrane is essentially "shorted out").
+Thus, by using different frequencies, the apparatus can become sensitive to the internal structure and composition of the cells.

-Major applications
+Applications

 Hematology

-The most successful and important application of the Coulter principle is in the characterization of human blood cells.
+The most successful and important application of the Coulter counter is in the characterization of human blood cells.
 The technique has been used to diagnose a variety of diseases and is the standard method for obtaining red blood cell counts (RBCs) and white blood cell counts (WBCs) as well as several other common parameters.
-When combined with other technologies such as fluorescence tagging and light scattering, the Coulter principle can help produce a detailed profile of patients' blood cells.
+When combined with other technologies such as fluorescence tagging and light scattering, the Coulter principle can help produce a detailed profile of a patient's blood cells.

 Cell count and size

-In addition to clinical counting of blood cells (cell diameters usually 6–10 micrometers), the Coulter principle has established itself as the most reliable laboratory method for counting a wide variety of cells, ranging from bacteria (<1 micrometer in size), fat cells (about 400 micrometers), plant cell aggregates (>1200 micrometers), and stem cell embryoid bodies (around 900 micrometers).
+In addition to clinical counting of blood cells (cell diameters usually 6–10 micrometers), the Coulter counter has established itself as the most reliable laboratory method for counting a wide variety of cells, ranging from bacteria (<1 micrometer in size), fat cells (about 400 micrometers), stem cell embryoid bodies (about 900 micrometers), and plant cell aggregates (>1200 micrometers).